ethereum/ethereum-org/views/content/dao.md

 #### Caveats and improvements

-For simplicity's sake, this contract doesn't allow votes to be changed and only checks membership at vote time.
-So it means that if an account is compromised and banned, it will lost the right to vote in the future, but all its past vote will still count towards the dates.

-Also, a vote against a proposal simply counts as one less vote of support.
+For simplicity's sake, a vote against a proposal simply counts as one less vote of support.
 If you want, you can play around with the idea that negative votes have more weight, but this means that a minority of members could have an effective veto power on any proposed transaction!

 How else could you improve this contract?